isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution56.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+N.A.

 ### Support Level
-Up to 80% for SMEs <br>
+Up to  for SMEs <br>
-N.A. for non-SMEs
+Up to Direct Purchase for non-SMEs

 ### Things to Note
-Mandatory Specification:
-- Unit is programmed to combine different cooking technologies to achieve rapid cooking.
-It utilises radiant heat, high-speed air impingement and side-launched microwave.
-- Minimum wattage: 2,200W
+N.A.

 ### Contact Information
 N.A.